stablekernel/aqueduct/source/docs/tut/getting-started.md

 2. IntelliJ IDEA or any other Jetbrains IDE ([Install Instructions](https://www.jetbrains.com/idea/download/))
 3. The IntelliJ IDEA Dart Plugin ([Install Instructions](https://www.jetbrains.com/help/idea/dart-support.html))

+If at anytime you get stuck, hop on over to the [Aqueduct Slack channel](http://slackaqueductsignup.herokuapp.com).

 Installing Aqueduct
 ---